cindychen567/3D_Heart_Classification/README.md

 We try the classification with machine learning method and deep learning method.

-With machine learning method we achieved an accuracy of 0.97.

-With deep learning method we achieved an accuracy of 0.60.
+With machine learning method we achieved an accuracy of 0.97. \n With deep learning method we achieved an accuracy of 0.60.